Contacta.alvarado@ tue.nl +31 40 247 4604 Flux 7.067

-Alex Alvarado holds an Electronics Engineer degree (Ingeniero Civil Electrónico; 2003) and MSc (2005) from Universidad Técnica Federico Santa María, Chile.
-He obtained his Licentiate of Engineering (Teknologie Licentiatexamen) in 2008 and PhD degree in 2011, both from Chalmers University of Technology, Sweden.
+Alex Alvarado holds an Electronics Engineer degree (Ingeniero Civil Electrónico; 2003) and a MSc (2005) from Universidad Técnica Federico Santa María, Chile.
+He obtained his Licentiate of Engineering (Teknologie Licentiatexamen) in 2008 and his PhD degree in 2011, both from Chalmers University of Technology, Sweden.
 From 2011 to 2014, Alvarado worked at the University of Cambridge, first as a Newton International Fellow and then as Marie Curie Intra-European Fellow.
 From 2014 to 2016, he worked as Senior Research Associate at the Optical Networks Group, University College London.
-Alvarado was appointed Associate Professor in the Signal Processing Systems group at Eindhoven University of Technology (TU/e) in 2016 and promoted to Associate Professor in 2018.
+Alvarado was appointed Assistant Professor in the Signal Processing Systems group at Eindhoven University of Technology (TU/e) in 2016 and promoted to Associate Professor in 2018.